MOSEK/mosek.rust/doc/source/api.rst

     ``maxnumcone : i32``

 Obtains the number of preallocated cones in the optimization task.
-When this number of cones is reached |mosek| will automatically allocate space for more cones.

 .. index:: get_max_num_q_nz